-Getting into the habit of setting aside money each month can help you when life throws an unexpected expense your way.
+Getting into the habit of setting aside money each month can help when life throws an unexpected expense your way.
 Even if it’s just a small amount from each paycheck, every little bit adds up.

 - How to stop living paycheck to paycheck